Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: [unintelligible]

-A: No, the greenstar , you don't have to worry about that at all.
+A: No, the greenstar, you don't have to worry about that at all.

 Q: [unintelligible]